genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 3. **DSA__Discovery_7CCGs**: Primary care data from the North East London ICS \[North East London: ~45,000 individuals with data\]
 4. **DSA_NHSDigital**: Data from the National Diabetes Audit (NDA) \[England-wide: ~13,000 individuals with data]

-All files’ phenotypes processed are listed in [Appendix A](#appendix-a-list-of-processed-phenotype-files)
+Phenotype files processed are listed in [Appendix A](#appendix-a-list-of-processed-phenotype-files).

 #### Notes about the processing of quantitative data
 1. `QUANT_PY` **does not use incremental data generation**.
 Every time a release is produced, all current and historically collected data are read in, concatenated and **then** deduplicated.